bumperjr/Starfield/README.md

 # Starfield
-A simple example of creating a starfield effect
+A starfield effect i made using C++ and OpenGL